Introduction

 A number of publications put out by the Department of Agriculture, Land Reform and Rural Development (DALRRD), to be found at www.dalrrd.gov.za, have relevance to this article.
 These include:

-• Several market chain profiles include ones for apples, apricots, avocados, bananas, citrus, litchis, peaches, pears, pineapples, plums and table grapes.
-Find the profiles under “Annual publications” on the Directorate Marketing’s pages.
+- Several market chain profiles include ones for apples, apricots, avocados, bananas, citrus, litchis, peaches, pears, pineapples, plums and table grapes.

-• If there is a fruit grown in this country, you will find grower notes under the “InfoPak” and “Brochure” options!
+- If there is a fruit grown in South Africa, you will find “InfoPak” and “Brochure” on this website!

 Find the latest SA Fruit Trade Flow on www.namc.co.za, website of the National Agricultural Marketing Council (NAMC).
 The DALRRD-NAMC Trade Probes frequently cover aspects of South Africa’s fruit industry.
 Find the documents at www.namc.co.za.